 Try doing a body scan.
 Lie on your back and focus on your breathing.
 Slowly turn your attention to the top of your head, noting any tension you feel and then breathing into the space to release it.
-Slowly move your attention down your body working all the way to the very tips of your toes.
-One helpful visual is imagining the tension like hot wax melting away as you breathe into the space of your attention.
+Slowly move your attention down your body, working all the way to the very tips of your toes.
+One helpful visual is imagining the tension as hot wax melting away as you breathe.
 Another one is to imagine water flowing from your head to your toes, or each part of your body slowly sinking into sand as you conduct your scan.

 3. Say no to the nap

 If you nap a couple of hours before bed, your body will be confused when you try to go to sleep at night.
 Try and fight the urge of a post-work catnap, and you’ll more readily fall asleep when you’re supposed to.